microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.

+>**NOTE**: This module does not configure specific performance topics for **SQL Server in Azure Virtual Machine**.
+SQL Server in Azure Virtual Machine has all the capabilities of SQL Server you have deployed on-prem.
+There are some unique aspects to configuring performance for SQL Server in Azure Virtual Machine include Virtual Machine sizing and storage.
+These topics are covered in Module 1 of this workshop.

 In this module, you'll cover these topics:

 [4.1](#4.1): Azure SQL performance **capabilities**<br>